-LA Lawyers Philharmonic & Legal Voices
+LA Lawyers Philharmonic & Legal Voices - Gary S. Greene, Conductor

+Maestro Greene then decided to form a legal chorus to go with his orchestra.
 On April 30, 2011, Legal Voices held its first rehearsal.
 Three months later, the chorus debuted with the LA Lawyers Phil at Walt Disney Concert Hall.
 Consisting of more than 100 members, Legal Voices gave a triumphant performance of the finale of Beethoven’s 9th Symphony, the Ode To Joy.
 On that date, the County of Los Angeles proclaimed the Los Angeles Lawyers Philharmonic and Legal Voices as “LA’s Only Legal Orchestra and Chorus.”

 On July 21, 2012, the orchestra and chorus collaborated under the baton of Maestro Greene for a critically acclaimed performance of Carmina Burana to a sold-out Walt Disney Concert Hall.